Noah-R/talkbox/readme.txt

 two buttons
     talk
-        user enter a message, and an email data/metadata entered into database
+        user enter a message, and an email data/metadata/unique key entered into database
     listen
         display randomly selected entry
-            if entry is a response, show single parent entry allow user to enter a response and email data/metadata/parent reference into database
+            if entry is a response, show single parent entry allow user to enter a response and email data/metadata/unique key/parent reference into database
+        elements of listen page either need to invoke an object form of elements from talk page redirect client-side to talk page
     debug
         various shit to practice database access

-use react